-The Town was established in 1829 and is located approximately 10 kilometres north-east of Perth and 5 minutes from the Swan Valley vineyards and is home to approximately 16,000 people from diverse cultural backgrounds and covers 11 square kilometres.
+The Town was established in 1829 and renamed in 1922.
+The Town is located approximately 10 kilometres north-east of Perth and 5 minutes from the Swan Valley vineyards and is home to approximately 16,000 people from diverse cultural backgrounds and covers 11 square kilometres.